Put Your Tax Refund To Work—We’ll Show You How

 Although you generally can’t contribute directly to your 401(k) from your bank account, you can increase your contribution rate through your employer and use your refund to cover daily living expenses.
 First, make sure you contribute at least the amount that your employer will match, if they have a 401(k) matching policy.
 If your employer offers a Roth 401(k), still consider making contributions, which can provide tax-free income in retirement and a hedge against future tax increases.

 If you are able, consider contributing the maximum amount for the year.
-For 2019, if you are under 50, the maximum contribution amount is $19,000.
-If you are over 50, the maximum contribution amount is $25,000.
+For 2021, if you are under 50, the maximum contribution amount is $19,500.
+If you are age 50 or older, the maximum contribution amount is $26,000.

 Contribute to your IRA.